Climbers hit by avalanche

-Three men have escaped an avalanche on Mt Taranaki, which struck as rescuers were coming to get them.
+Rescuers dodged falling rocks and lumps of ice the size of footballs to reach three injured climbers caught in an avalanche 2000 metres up Mt Taranaki.

-The alarm was raised by a tramper who saw them on the mountain's Eastern Summit Track about 4.40pm.
-The person was worried they wouldn't make it down the mountain in daylight, police said.
+The men, all Chinese nationals, were spotted on the mountain's Eastern Summit Track at about 4.40pm on Sunday by a tramper who raised the alarm for fear they wouldn't make it back down in time.

 "While the rescue helicopter was preparing to take off to head to the scene, the trio were hit by the avalanche," a police spokesman said.